 We hope that each of you, our readers, will enjoy and appreciate this article we present about these Spectacular Halloween-Appropriate Species.
-It was certainly our great pleasure to compile the information for you.
+It was certainly our pleasure to compile the data for you.
 May it provide you with both chills for the season and inspiration.

-Certainly, however, these few creatures listed herein represent only a portion of similarly named species found throughout the world.
-It’s our belief, though, that these will serve well to set the tone for your celebration of this period.
+Certainly, these few creatures herein represent only a portion of similarly named species found throughout the world.
+It’s our belief, though, that these will serve to set the tone for your celebration of this period.
 Check out some of our other articles for similar marvels.

 Blood Shrimp Facts

 - Leading off this article about Spectacular Halloween-Appropriate Species we present the fabulous crustacean known by the ghoulish name of the Blood Shrimp.

 - This creation of Nature and evolution most frequently goes by the common name for wholly understandable reasons.
 Though less often used, it’s also known by several other general names.
 These include the names fire shrimp and scarlet cleaner shrimp.